owocki/coloradocoin/readme.md

 The tokens distribution as follows is:

-* 90 tokens: HODL'd by @owocki, planning to distribute at community events.
 * 10 tokens: distributed to community on 9/6 Boulder Blockchain.
+* 90 tokens: Planning to distribute to Boulder Blockchain community at a future date.

 ## Process for minting new tokens